 From here, you can create priority lists and allocate a few different tasks per day and per week.

-What really helped me is the habit of writing a list of what you have actually achieved each day.
-That way, you will learn to focus on your accomplishments and feel satisfied, instead of dwelling on that overwhelming sensation when you realize how much you still have to do.
+What really helped me is the habit of writing a list of what I have actually achieved each day.
+This helps me learn to focus on my accomplishments and feel satisfied, instead of dwelling on that overwhelming sensation when I realize how much you still have to do.

 2. Take regular breaks